-A. The trouble-shooting guide can be found here Trouble-Shooting-Guide.pdf IT support contact details can be found here Resolving-NHS-Inbox-Queries.pdf a WGOS claim for a repair / replacement is not permitted
+A. The trouble-shooting guide can be found here Trouble-Shooting-Guide.pdf IT support contact details can be found here Resolving-NHS-Inbox-Queries.pdf

 20. Q How do I access my practice shared NHS email?

 A. You need to link your personal NHS email account to the shared mailbox by following the instructions on